snowflakedb/snowflake-cli-templates/data_project/README.md

 ### 1. Initialize Data Project from the template

 In order to initialize a new Data Project from this template execute the command below and provide data required in command prompts.
 This command will create a new directory with Data Project files.
-Fill `<project_dir_name>` with your own name.
+Please fill `<project_dir_name>` with your own name.

 ```bash
 snow init <project_dir_name> --template data_project